danielrezz/best_README_generator/yourProjectREADME.md

 </h2>

 <p>
-    1) invoke app using node index.js 2) enter information as prompted 3) receive cool readme
+    1) Invoke application using node index.js; 2) Answers questions as they are prompted; 3) receive the best README file ever
 </p>

 <h2 id="usage">